Mum guilt: I can’t live with or without you

 Does anyone else have a 16 month old who already is the worst behaved little screaming diva?
 Come on, she’s not 2 yet, those terrible twos should be at least 8 months away!

-For the most part, her screaming is a normal part of our daily life now, and it’s something you become somewhat immune/deaf to.
+For the most part, her screaming is a normal part of our daily life now.
+It’s something you become somewhat immune/deaf to.
 Or maybe she’s just reached a pitch that only dogs can hear (if so, I apologise to my neighbours and half of my street).

 But it’s one of those awful situations where you’ve missed them so much, you come home and no angelic little sweetheart is waiting for you.
-Oh no, it’s your darling devil child coming to play, kicking and screeching and really making you wish you’d stayed at work/uni longer, whatever the case may be.
+Oh no, it’s your darling devil child coming to play.
+The kicking and screeching really makes you wish you’d stayed at work/uni longer, whatever the case may be.

-So, I’m no longer a stay at home mum – to be honest, I was never home all of the time anyway.
+So, I’m no longer a stay at home mum.
+To be honest, I was never home all of the time anyway.
 She would always have the odd day here or there without me, but never as often as this right now.
 It’s a huge adjustment for the both of us.
-I’ve resigned myself to the fact that the guilt may always be there in the back of my mind even when it no longer bothers me.
+I’ve resigned myself to the fact that the mum guilt may always be there in the back of my mind even when it no longer bothers me.

 Perhaps all parents are destined to be insane, just a little bit…